Personal Safety in Latin America: Traveling safely

-How can you Travel to Costa Rica Safely?
+How can you Travel to Latin America Safely?

-If you are wondering about safety in Costa Rica, follow these 12 tips to have a safe trip and/or family adventure.
+If you are wondering about safety abroad, follow these 12 tips to have a safe trip and/or family adventure.

-You may ask, how safe is Costa Rica?
-This is actually the #1 reason we chose to have our Spanish Immersion Programs based in Costa Rica and continue to travel with our family in Costa Rica.
-Not only does Costa Rica have a long history of peacefulness and political stability, Costa Rica hosts over 2.3 million tourists a year.
-Tourism is a very large portion of the country’s economy, which means that in general tourists are treated very well.
-The country is very safe.
+You may ask, how safe is Latin America?
+This is actually the #1 reason we chose to have our Spanish Immersion Programs based in Costa Rica & Ecuador, and why we continue to travel with our family.
+Not only do Costa Rica & Ecuador have a long history of peacefulness and political stability, tourism is a very large portion of the countries economies, which means that in general tourists are treated very well.
+The countries are very safe.

-When traveling to Costa Rica, it is important to be aware of your surroundings.
-Don’t worry, but be smart and follow the tips below to be safe in Costa Rica.
+When traveling to Latin America, it is important to be aware of your surroundings.
+Don’t worry, but be smart and follow the tips below to be safe abroad.
 It is important to understand that violent crime is not rampant, but petty theft can happen in the blink of an eye and its best to be prepared.
 Our motto is, better safe than sorry!

 Tip #1: Leave your valuables at home